tristanmyers/tristanmyers/README.md

 ---

 ### What I'm working on
-- I'm currently working on a website that features ecommerce, is being built with svelte, node/express, and some kind of non-relational database.
+- I'm currently working on a website that features ecommerce, is being built with react, node/express, and some kind of non-relational database.
-- A mobile web app that will improve my experience as a viewer on [twitch.tv](https://twitch.tv), being built with python backend, I haven't decided on the frontend yet.
+- A custom browser homepage that will make my browsing habits easier, as well as being a news aggregator.
+Not sure of the tech stack yet.

 ### What I'm learning
-1. Svelte
+1. React
 2. Typescript
 3. Website accessibility techniques
 4. Better code optimization.